dmbarbour/wikilon/docs/AwelonLang.md

 ## Data Representation

 Precise control over data representation can improve performance by reducing indirection and heap memory pressure.
-For example, we might represent a tuple `[[T1][T2][T3]]` as three values on our stack, or represent a known-to-be-small natural number as a 32-bit word.
+For example, we might represent a tuple `[[T1][T2][T3]]` as three values on our stack, or represent a natural number that we know must be less than 4 billion as a 32-bit word.

-For Awelon, it is feasible to control data representations through annotations.
-However, it is not trivial to do so.
-We'd also need to track these data representations and adapt behavior of functions based on representations provided.
-Fortunately, most of the costs can be shifted to the compiler, while programmers mostly use annotations to declaratively assert or convert representations.

-Support for precise data representation is a long-term goal for Awelon systems.
-It is of relatively low priority.
-Short term, it may be sufficient to specialize arrays of numbers or binary structures.
+Support for this feature in Awelon would greatly complicate the compiler and require static types (or boxing/unboxing at the boundaries).
+But it could be developed as a long-term project, leveraged in JIT loops, etc..
+Short term, however, we're better off focusing representation control on *binaries* that we'll manipulate through accelerated functions (cf. *Accelerated Vector Processing*).
+This would offer significant benefits at a fraction of the effort, and would not require compilation.

 ## Multi-Stage Programming